 ask them which attributes define a certain component class.
 If not,

-you have to decide yourself which attributes best represent a certain
+you have to decide which attributes best represent a certain

 class.
-You should check this with other GUI objects of the same type.
+You should check this with other GUI elements of the same type.

-Also you should check with similar GUI objects if they use the same
+Also, you should check similar GUI elements for the same

 attributes.
 In this case maybe there is another, hopefully unique, attribute,

-class=listbox for the list.
-It probably will not make a greate
+css: listbox for the list.
+It probably will not make a big

 difference which one you choose.
-If normal lists had the same attribute you
+If normal lists use the same attribute you

-It would not affect the functionality the combobox list within QF-Test.
+This does not affect the functionality the combo box within QF-Test.

-the list items, could very well be used with other classes, too.
+the list items, could very well be used with other elements, too.